hhandika/segul/README.md

 segul [sub-command] -i alignment-dir1/*.fasta alignment-dir2/*.fasta
 ```

-This input option available in all subcommands.
+The input options are available in all subcommands.
 To keep it simple, the command examples below use `--dir` as an input.

 ### Converting alignments